laichiyung/GFOX_Test/README.md

 2. Use cmake to build the project

 How it works:
-1. execute the program
+1. Execute the program
-2. notification to traders will be output to commandline
+2. Notification to traders will be output to commandline